CCRI-Cyberknights/page/CALENDAR-UPDATING.md

 ```

 3. Commit and push
-4. Visit `?page=calendar` to verify the list, FullCalendar grid, and (optionally) the Google embed
+4. Visit `#/calendar` to verify the list, FullCalendar grid, and (optionally) the Google embed

 ## Troubleshooting